Ellpeck/TinyLifeWeb/docs/articles/cheats.md

   - Pressing the page up and page down keys moves the spot's y offset.
   - The resulting values are printed to the console every time a modification is made, so you can copy them and paste them into your action spot code.
 - `DumpTexture` saves the game's texture packer's entire texture into the Tiny Life directory (which can be accessed through the options menu) as `_Packed.png`.
+- There are various cheats that print organized debug information to the console, which can be useful for debugging and balancing mods.
+These include `TalkActions`, `AverageTalkActions`, `ActionPriorities`, `AverageActionPriorities`, `NeedStats`, `HouseholdStats`, `SkillStats`, and `ActionStats`.